Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

     numbers[4] = 9
     */
     print("\n");
+    for words   print(" %. %\n", it_index, it);
+    /*
+    0. The
+    1. number
+    2. is
+    3. odd.
+    */
 }
 ```

 In line (1) we define an int array literal, in general the syntax is: type.[item1, ..., itemn]
+Line (1B) shows that indicating the type as prefix is necessary.
 Every array has a `count` and `data` field (see ??): the count gives the number of items in the array, and data is a pointer to the 1st item.
 As we see from line (3), it's type is `[5] s64`, [] is the typical array notation, 5 is the count (or size), and s64 is the items type, which is equivalent to int.
 This type shows that the array literal is in fact a **static array**.
 Line (4) shows that [4]int and [5]int have the same type Type.
 Empty array literals will have their count pointer not set to 0; their data pointer is guaranteed to be null.
 In line (6) we see a typed declaration of a static array, which is then initialized to an array literal.
 The definition can include the complete type, but this can also be inferred.
 In line (7) we see that an array can simply be printed out as a whole.
 Lines (8) and (9) tell us that we can read out the i-th item as `arr[i]`, and change its value with `arr[i] = new_val`.
 In line (10) an array literal is created with the values of an enum.

+**Typing of array literals**
+When passed to or returned from a proc where the array type is indicated, array literals can be untyped like .[1, 2, 3, 4, 5], otherwise they have to be typed.

 ## 18.2.
 For loop over arrays
 Looping over an array while processing each item is made extremely easy with a for-loop, which works for all kinds of arrays.
 From line (11) we see that we still have the `it` variable, which takes in the value of the item in each iteration.
 But now we have also the `ìt_index` variable, which gives for each item its index position in the array, starting from 0 like in all C-like languages.
 See § 18.3, ??  for more examples.